 The article thus has parallel, but also sequential strands.
 One considers the politics of road use, particularly the role of cycling, in developing strategies based round road safety for the acceptance of mechanised transport and their transition into those of motoring.
 The other uses the developing design of road-signs as the marker of changing power structures.

-It serves to begin by analysing the danger-board, which, at first sight, seems little more than a quirky bygone.Road signs are so much taken for granted today that it is easy to overlook the fact that one like this was a complete novelty.
+It serves to begin by analysing the danger-board, which, at first sight, seems little more than a quirky bygone.
+FIG 1 Road signs are so much taken for granted today that it is easy to overlook the fact that one like this was a complete novelty.
 As there was no precedent, the design of the board seems to follow then-current beliefs regarding sign-writing and advertising, that the eye would be more taken by variance of letter face and style, than it would by uniformity.

 In the 1880s danger boards were erected throughout the UK by national cycling clubs to a common format, if with detail variation.
 While the Scottish Cyclists’ Union looked to signwriting, others looked to contemporary railway signage using a single grotesque face, but at various sizes and compressions.
 Notably, all addressed a particular road-user, “Cyclists”, who were clearly specified.
 Their intended readers, mounted on high bicycles, were assumed not to know the road and be travelling too quickly to respond to potential hazards without prior warning.
 The sign responds to a type of road use, ‘through traffic’, based on personal, fast mechanical transport that had never been experienced before.
 In erecting such signs cyclists set a precedent for something now taken for granted, but one that was to act as a double-edged sword for the future of the activity.